exmg/nbob/README.md

 	> npm install -g nbob

-If an update is available then nBob will notify you and you can update with a similar command line, p.e:
+If an update is available then nBob will notify you and you can update similarly:

 	$ sudo npm update -g nbob